Health Care Quality Awards

 - The prestigious Sutter Health President’s Award was given to PAMF in 2011 and 2012 to recognize outstanding performance in the areas of clinical quality, service excellence, community benefit and charity care, employee and physician satisfaction, targeted growth and financial health.

-- In 2012, PAMF’s Research Institute received more than 35 grants from the government, non-government and non-industry based programs to conduct more than 100 clinical studies.
+- In 2013, PAMF’s Research Institute received funding from the government, philanthropy, nonprofit organizations, and industry-based programs to conduct more than 100 clinical studies.

 - An original investigation by the Palo Alto Medical Foundation Research Institute found that two lifestyle interventions for overweight and obesity patients at risk of developing type 2 diabetes and heart disease lead to significant, sustainable weight loss and improved cardiometabolic risk factors.
 A report on this research was published in December 2012, in JAMA Internal Medicine (formerly Archive of Internal Medicine).

-- PAMF Santa Cruz and Sutter Maternity & Surgery Center (SMSC) were presented with the 2011 “Champions for Children” award by the California Children’s Health Initiatives (CCHI) , in recognition of more than $1.4 million of support for local children’s health coverage programs since Healthy Kids of Santa Cruz County was established in 2003.
+- PAMF Santa Cruz and Sutter Maternity & Surgery Center (SMSC) were presented with the 2011 “Champions for Children” award by California Children’s Health Initiatives (CCHI), in recognition of more than $1.4 million of support for local children’s health coverage programs since Healthy Kids of Santa Cruz County was established in 2003.

 - One of PAMF’s newest facilities, the medical office building at 49 Wells in Palo Alto, was awarded LEED Gold certification for superior green design in August 2011.
 The 17,000-square-foot building houses the Breast Imaging Center, Encina Practice (Concierge Medicine) and Executive Health Program .

-- PAMF’s HMR (Health Management Resources) weight management program team was recognized in 2012 by the HMR parent organization with 10 Gold Standard awards for excellence in performance and patient care.
-It was the 16th consecutive year PAMF’s program earned Gold Standard awards from HMR.
+- PAMF’s HMR (Health Management Resources) weight management program team was recognized in 2013 by the HMR parent organization with eight Gold Standard awards for excellence in performance and patient care.
+It was the 17th consecutive year PAMF’s program earned Gold Standard awards from HMR.